openhab/openhab-alexa/USAGE.md

     * Supported item type:
       * Dimmer: colder (0%) to warmer (100%) based of Alexa color temperature spectrum [Hue and LIFX support]
       * Number: color temperature value in Kelvin [custom integration]
-    * Default category: LIGHT
-    * Supports additional properties:
+    * Supported metadata parameters:
       * increment=`<number>`
         * value in % for dimmer item/in Kelvin for number item
         * defaults to increment=INCREASE/DECREASE (Dimmer) or increment=500 (Number) if omitted
+    * Default category: LIGHT
   * `SceneController.scene`
     * Items that represent a scene or an activity depending on defined category and may be set not to support deactivation requests based on metadata parameters.
     * Supported item type:
       * Switch
-    * Default category: SCENE_TRIGGER
-    * Supports additional properties:
+    * Supported metadata parameters:
       * supportsDeactivation=`<boolean>`
         * true (default if omitted)
         * false
+    * Default category: SCENE_TRIGGER
   * `ChannelController.channel`
     * Items that represent a channel.
 A channel mapping may be specified in metadata parameters allowing channel request by name.
     * Supported item type:
       * Number
       * String
-    * Default category: TV
-    * Supports additional properties:
+    * Supported metadata parameters:
       * `<channelName1>`=`<channelNumber1>`
       * `<channelName2>`=`<channelNumber2>`
       * ...
+    * Default category: TV
   * `InputController.input`
     * Items that represent a source input (e.g. "HDMI 1", or "TUNER" on a stereo).
 A list of [supported input values](https://developer.amazon.com/docs/device-apis/alexa-property-schemas.html#input-values) needs to be provided using the supportedInputs parameter.
 The space between the input name and number is not sent to OH (e.g. "HDMI 1" [alexa] => "HDMI1" [OH]).
 That space can also be omitted in the supported list as well.
     * Supported item type:
       * String
-    * Default category: TV
-    * Supports additional properties:
+    * Supported metadata parameters:
       * supportedInputs=`<inputs>`
         * required list of supported input values (e.g. "HMDI1,TV,XBOX")
+    * Default category: TV
   * `Speaker.volume`
     * Items that represent a volume level, default increment may be specified in metadata parameters
     * Supported item type:
       * Dimmer
       * Number
-    * Default category: SPEAKER
-    * Supports additional properties:
+    * Supported metadata parameters:
       * increment=`<number>`
         * defaults to increment=10 (standard value provided by Alexa) if omitted.
+    * Default category: SPEAKER
   * `Speaker.muted`
     * Items that represent a muted state (ON muted, OFF unmuted)
     * Supported item type:
       * Switch
     * Default category: SPEAKER
   * `StepSpeaker.volume`
-    * Items that represent a volume level controlled in steps only (for example IR controlled, ex: +1, -1)
+    * Items that represent a volume controlled in steps only (e.g. +1, -1), such as a button on a remote control.
+This should only be used if the current volume level state cannot be tracked in openHAB otherwise just use `Speaker.volume`.
+Default increment may be specified in metadata parameters.
     * Supported item type:
-      * Dimmer
       * Number
+    * Supported metadata parameters:
+      * increment=`<number>`
+        * defaults to increment=10 (standard value provided by Alexa) if omitted.
     * Default category: SPEAKER
   * `StepSpeaker.muted`
-    * Items that represent a muted state (ON muted, OFF unmuted)
+    * Items that represent a muted state (ON muted, OFF unmuted).
+This should only be used if the current muted state cannot be tracked in openHAB otherwise just use `Speaker.muted`.
     * Supported item type:
       * Switch
     * Default category: SPEAKER